-Without any openly defined boundaries, why would I expect other people to somehow intuitively respect boundaries that aren’t there?
+Without any openly defined boundaries, why would I expect other people to somehow intuitively respect boundaries that aren’t even there?

 Setting clear boundaries, according to psychologist Dr. Dana Gionta, author of the book From Stressed To Centered, starts with knowing and understanding what your personal limits are in the first place.
 She calls these limits “essential to healthy relationships and a healthy life”.

-In her interesting PsychCentral interview, she points out that the first two red flags or cues that we might be ignoring our own boundaries are discomfort and resentment.
+In her interesting PsychCentral interview, she points out that the first two red flags or cues that we might be ignoring our own personal boundaries are discomfort and resentment.
 Dr. Gionta suggests that, during an uncomfortable interaction, we could ask ourselves:

 “What is it about this interaction or this person’s expectation that is causing this discomfort?

 “Resentment can come from feeling unappreciated or taken advantage of.
 It’s often a sign that we’re pushing ourselves either beyond our own limits because we feel guilty (and want to be a good daughter or wife or friend, for instance), or because someone else is imposing their expectations, views or values on us.”

 Dr. Gionta also talked about how common it is to feel guilty when setting boundaries:

 “Fear, guilt and self-doubt are big potential pitfalls.
 We might fear the other person’s response if we set and enforce our boundaries.
 We might feel guilty by speaking up or saying NO. Many believe that they should be able to cope with a situation or say YES because they’re a good person, even though they may feel drained or taken advantage of.”